ORESoftware/live-mutex/README.md

 ## Usage

+The Live-Mutex API is completely asynchronous and requires usage of async initialization for both the client and broker instances.

 This library requires a Node.js process to run a websocket server.
 This can be within one of your existing Node.js processes, or more likely launched separately.
 In other words, a live-mutex client could also be the broker, there is nothing wrong with that.
 For any given key there should be one broker.
 For absolute speed, you could use separate